ablmsky/PatentAnalyzer/README.md

   Some patterns like Observer

-  RxSwift for async
+  RxSwift for async and MVVM

-  Working with a network (with Alomofire maybe)
+  Working with a network (with Alamofire maybe)

   Some Interface uniques libraries like Stork (already in app (ChartViewController))